pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-# Write Flexible Functions to Handle Messy Data
+# Write Flexible Functions for Messy Data

-When dealing with messy or unpredictable data, [using functions](python-functions) is an excellent first step in creating a robust and maintainable data processing workflow.
+When dealing with messy or unpredictable data, using functions is an excellent first step in creating a robust and maintainable data processing workflow.
 Functions provide modular units that can be tested independently, allowing you to handle various edge cases and unexpected scenarios effectively.

+## Function benefits

+Using functions in your data processing pipeline offers several advantages:

+1. **Modularity**: Functions encapsulate specific tasks, making your code more organized and easier to understand.
+2. **Testability**: You can test functions individually, outside of the main workflow, to ensure they handle different scenarios correctly.
+3. **Flexibility**: As you build out your workflow, you can easily add elements to functions to handle new processing requirements or edge cases.
+4. **Reusability**: Well-designed functions can be reused across different parts of your project or even in other projects.

 ## Handling edge cases

 When working with messy data, you'll often encounter edge cases - unusual or unexpected data that can break your processing pipeline.
-You can add checks to your functions to handle potentail errors you may encounter in your data.
+Functions allow you to implement robust error handling and data validation.
+Here are some techniques you can use:

 +++ {"editable": true, "slideshow": {"slide_type": ""}}